csb1g11/notes-frontend/README.md

 #### Maintenance
 - Requires component tests: currently the tests cover the action creators, actions and reducers.
 Enzyme would be the reccommended tool for testing components.

+### Thanks
+I followed a [tutorial](https://www.youtube.com/channel/UCsvMopMspsGw89AWim0FMfw) to help with the authentication and login of the application.